 Attending this workshop was quite simply the best writing experience I’ve had.
 Here are the “highlights” (pun intended):

-16 amazing participants – a diverse collection of creative people who take writing for children seriously.
+16 amazing participants – a diverse collection of creative people who take writing for young people seriously.
 I enjoyed getting to know every single one of them.
-I look forward to keeping in touch, being part of this new community of writers, and seeing all their books on the shelves!
+I look forward to keeping in touch, being part of this new community of writers, and seeing all their middle grade and young adult books on the shelves!

 2 great workshop leaders – extremely knowledgable, approachable, and encouraging, Nicole Valentine and Rob Costello gave us so many great resources, cultivated connection, and set the tone for the entire week.

 Lots of time to write – It was amazing to be able to immerse myself in my story and not have to worry about cooking or cleaning or keeping track of kids (thanks Grandma and Papa!)
 The food was amazing and the scenery spectacular.

 I will do everything in my power to return to this magical place one day.
 In the meantime, I feel very grateful for the opportunity.
 Thank-you, thank-you, thank-you!!

 Today on the mixed-up files I’ve posted an interview with Kami Kinard.
 Check it out and enter to win a copy of her new book – The Boy Problem – a great middle grade book!

 Jennifer Ellis, author of A Pair of Docks (a clever time travel novel – highly recommended), and the newly released In the Shadow of the Mosquito Constellation just tagged me in a series of blog posts about the writing process.